 - We can give you information on how to stay safe and well during the Coronavirus outbreak

 - We can tell you about local support in your area

 - We can call you regularly if you need support

 Information will include local support available, regular phone calls to check that you are safe during the pandemic and help to understand your current situation.
 To contact the service, please send an email to [email protected] or call Advonet on 0113 244 0606 and ask to be put through to the Keeping Connected service.

-For more about this service, please click on the first button at the end of this post to download a PDF flyer.
+For more about this service, please download a PDF flyer.

 If you would like to tell us more about what support you would like from the project, we have an online survey.
-To take that survey, please click on the second button at the end of this post.
+Take the survey.

 Specialist Autism Services are also offering this support for neurodivergent people in the Leeds area.
 For more information on how to contact them, please visit the Keeping Connected page of their website.

 Keeping Neurodivergent People Connected is also being run in other areas of Yorkshire and the Humber.
 For services in those areas, please go to this link on the Inclusion North website: https://inclusionnorth.org/our_work/keeping-people-connected-through-covid19/.